 Consultants wishing to access GiGL’s data search service should contact our delivery partner eCountability.

-Primary contact for technical enquiries or updates relating to Sites of Importance for Nature Conservation (SINCs), Areas of deficiency (AoD) in access to nature and Habitat data.
+Primary contact for technical enquiries or updates relating to Sites of Importance for Nature Conservation (SINCs), Areas of deficiency (AoD) in access to nature and Habitat data and the GiGLer newsletter.

 Amy delivers work to review, manage and develop GiGL’s SINCs and Habitat databases.
 This includes collating data in partnership with local authorities and land managers, and coordinating steering from stakeholders.
 She also maintains information and models predicted changes relating to areas of deficiency (AoD) in access to nature.

 Contact Amy if you have enquiries or updates relating to our SINCs, AoD in access to nature, or habitat data or if you would like to contribute an article to the GiGLer newsletter.

 Primary contact for GiGL’s information systems and technical enquiries.